Signature Resizer icon

 Frequently Asked Questions

-Can I use a phone photo of a signature?
+Can I turn a phone photo of a paper signature into an upload file?

 Signature uploads usually need a crop-first, resize-second, compress-third workflow because the portal cares about both legibility and very small file sizes.